tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 Once a connection has been established, the client and the server exchange application payloads protected by DTLS with a unilaterally used CID.
-In our case, the client is requested to use CID 100 for records sent to the server.
+In this case, the client is requested to use CID 100 for records sent to the server.

 At some point in the communication interaction, the IP address used by